We provide developmentally appropriate programs on a full-day basis for children ages 8 weeks to 5 years of both

 The Child Development Lab is always seeking qualified substitute teachers.
 The qualifications for this position are as follows: The applicant must be at least 18 years old, enjoy working with children, and have blocks of time available between 8am-5pm.
 CPR and First Aid certification preferred.
 If you interested in becoming a substitute teacher at the CDL, please contact Lori Treff at Ldtreff@uga.edu or 706.542.4929 to schedule a meeting to discuss this opportunity further.

-- CDL lead teacher featured in NAEYC article one year ago
+- CDL lead teacher featured in NAEYC article 2 years ago